 Some of my expat friends balk at the $10/month for a VPN.
 I would pay five times that for the internet to think I’m sitting in my pajamas doing laundry in Denver like a good little girl.

 As far as your music goes, Pandora is not (legally) available in Mexico.
-Spotify is available but who has time to create their own playlists?
+Spotify is available.

 Bring your old laptop